dockersamples/global-2018-hol/mta-dotnet/README.md

 - `APP_ROOT` is the path where the application content gets stored in the image, stored in a variable because it gets used in multiple places

 - `MESSAGE_QUEUE_URL` is the URL of the message queue.
-The web app uses an environment variables for this configuration, the default value expects to find the message queue in a container called `message-queue`
+The web app uses an environment variable for this configuration, the default value expects to find the message queue in a container called `message-queue`

 - `DB_CONNECTION_STRING_PATH` is the path to the .NET config file that contains the database connection string.
 The blank value means the app loads the default config file, but this enables the app to use Docker secrets for the connection string.